shubham184/shubham184.github.io/_projects/colibra-data-integration-telco.md

 ## Situation

-Telenet, a leading telecommunications provider, is facing significant challenges in managing its vast and complex data ecosystem.
+BelgiCom, a leading telecommunications provider, is facing significant challenges in managing its vast and complex data ecosystem.
 The company's rapid growth through acquisitions and new service offerings has resulted in a fragmented data landscape that hinders operational efficiency, network performance, and customer satisfaction.
-Telenet's current ecosystem includes multiple disparate systems:
+BelgiCom's current ecosystem includes multiple disparate systems:

 - **Amdocs** for billing and customer relationship management
 - **Ericsson** for network management and operations